 It is important for parents to encourage their children by giving them the right tools which will later help them succeed in the real world.

-Always lead by an example.
-Seeing their parents act creatively and not within the standard norms will help your kids grow up to become not only successful entrepreneurs but great people as well.
+Always lead by example.
+Seeing their parents act creatively and not within the standard norms will help your kids grow up with an entrepreneurship mindset but great people as well.